tomer8007/chromium-ipc-sniffer/README.md

 * Possibly more things

 ## Usage
-You can download the pre-compiled binaries from the Releases page, and run:
+You can download pre-compiled binaries from the [Releases](https://github.com/tomer8007/chromium-ipc-sniffer/releases) page, and run:
 ```
 C:\>chromeipc.exe